slothoth/Fall-From-Heaven/README.md

 ## Wonder System:
   - [ ] Find why we cant find filter wonders in buildinginfos
   - [ ] Extra: port existing wonders to outside the city and adjust as needed.
+# Specialist System:
+- [ ] Permanent specialists could implement as a few modifiers on a city, with variable values based on requirements?
+- [ ] assignable ones feels like a pain.
+Can we check number of assigned specialists in a district and award yields in Lua?
+- [ ] For permanent, check requirements.
+Policies (LuaProperty), Building (Req) seem to be the only modifiers
+- [ ] UI to see these Specialists
 ## Over/Undercouncil:
   - world congress but without inclusive participation : bonus feature really
 ## Agendas for leaders: